What Is Organizational Excellence?

 Managing for organizational excellence

-Another perspective is to view organizational excellence as the successful integration of technology, infrastructure, and personnel.
+Another perspective is to view organizational excellence as the successful integration of technology, infrastructure, and personnel to achieve a common goal or mission.

 Organizational excellence is often the result of transitional and transformational activities.
 Successful organizational outcomes require deliberate management and improvement in six key areas: